 Andrew Hypes is a profound DJ hailing from Waynesboro, Virginia.
 Since his youth, he always had an affinity for music thanks to watching his father playing drums and listening to all types of music.
 His father influenced Andrew's love for music to where he began drumming himself and that carried over to producing and DJing.

-Some influences of Andrew's include Prince, George Clinton, and A Tribe Called Quest.
-The music influences are also very reflective of his mixes at events.
+Some of his influences include Prince, George Clinton, and A Tribe Called Quest.
+The music influences are also very reflective of his mixes.
 An example would be at a FeelGood RVA event in November 2020.
 When the Reading Rainbow theme song was about to end, he made the smoothest transition into Wayne's famous song, Lollipop.
-Another example would be where Andrew Hypes broke social media for his set at a VCU event in 2017.
+Another example would be when Andrew Hypes broke social media for his set at a VCU event in 2017.
 Below, he transitions the old The Beach Boys Surfin' USA song into the very recognizable song Swag Surfin'.

 The Virginia DJ has traveled overseas out to London and France for gigs, not to mention all over the United States.
 Andrew is currently on tour DJing between DC and Richmond.
 You can find more info about that here.
 Prior to his tour between the two cities, we spent some time learning about him and asking Andrew some questions.

 Jay: You have opened for artists like Pharrell Williams, Pusha-T, Diplo, and more.
 What goes through your mind when preparing for an opening set of a major act?